 2.1 Tree ring data

-The study site was an Upland Oak-Pine forest located on the North facing slope of Brush Mountain in South-West Virginia (37∘ 22.2’ N, 80∘ 14.8’ W), with a site elevation of 1830 ft (see location indicated by BM in figure 2).
-This region is classified as either humind continental or mountain temperate, and characterized by warm, humid summers and winters that are predominantly cool with intermittent warm spells.
-The mean annual precipitation averaged over the 1901-2010 Blacksburg weather station data was 1073 mm, while the averaged mean annual temperature was 10.9∘C.
+The study site was an Upland Oak-Pine forest located on the North facing slope of Brush Mountain in South-West Virginia (37∘ 22.2’ N, 80∘ 14.8’ W), with a site elevation of 1830 ft ( figure 2).
+This region is classified as either humid continental or mountain temperate, and characterized by warm, humid summers and winters that are predominantly cool with intermittent warm spells.
+The mean annual precipitation (1901-2010) at Blacksburg weather station was 1073 mm and the mean annual temperature was 10.9∘C.

-This site was ideal for this study because of the presence of older Chestnut Oak trees amongst a canopy of many species, including Scarlet Oak, Northern Red Oak, Red Maple, Virginia Pine, Pitch Pine, and Eastern White Pine.
-Site access is off of the Appalachian trail, but the site was chosen to ensure that human interference was not apparent.
-The steepness of this slope suggested that climate may be a limiting growth factor, although the closed canopy and stand density suggested that stand dynamics may also play a significant growth in shaping the forest structure.
+The study site supported older Chestnut Oak trees amongst a canopy of many species, including Scarlet Oak, Northern Red Oak, Red Maple, Virginia Pine, Pitch Pine, and Eastern White Pine.
+Site access was off of the Appalachian trail, but the site was selected to minimize human interference.
+The steepness of this slope suggested that climate may be a limiting growth factor, although the closed canopy and stand density suggested that stand dynamics may also play a significant role in shaping the forest structure.

-Individuals were chosen for sampling based on characteristics of aged individuals: large in diameter, flattened crown, and highly sinuous stem.
-A total of 36 Chestnut Oak trees met these criteria.
-Two cores were taken perpendicular to the slope from each of these 36 individuals using a 5.15 mm increment borer.
-Samples were prepared according to the standard guidelines described in Stokes and Smiley [12].
-Individual tree dating was done using reflected light microscopy, and then checked using COFECHA [13].
-Using the COFECHA corerlation statistics, a total of 76 tree-ring series contained enough of a common growth signal to be kept for further analysis.
+We sampled a total of 36 chestnut oak trees and two cores were taken from each individual using a 5.15 mm increment borer.
+Samples were prepared according to standard dendrochronological guidelines (Stokes and Smiley [12]).
+Cross- dating was performed using reflected light microscopy and a LINTAB measurement stage to the 0.01mm, and then checked using COFECHA [13].
+Based on inter-series correlation coefficients, a total of 76 tree-ring series contained enough of a common growth signal to be used for further analysis.

-In order to remove the non-climatic “noise” from the tree-ring series, we standardized the series using smoothing splines.
-Typically in an open, climate-limited forest, removal of the age-growth trend using linear or negative exponential functions can be used; however, in a closed-canopy stand where interactions between individuals have a large impact on ring formation, it is often necessary to use other standardization functions.
-To deal with the removal of this stand-dynamic portion of the signal, we use smoothing splines with a 50 % cutoff at 50 years.
-This method allows us the flexibility to remove the episodic-like interaction effects from the time series, while retaining the high-frequency climatic variation.
-Note that as with any filtering technique, inevitably some portion of the climatic signal will be lost through the removal of these interior forest interactions.
-We assume that the loss of climatic signal is negligible, and comparison of the remaining signal with climatic data ultimately determines if the strength of the remaining signal is sufficient to perform further analyses.
-Serial correlation is also common in tree-ring time series, typically due to the change in availability of stored water or photosynthates.
-This autocorrelation effectively reduces the number of independent observations, and therefore must be taken into account through either reduction of the effective sample size to ensure that observation independence, or through autoregressive and/or moving average (ARMA) modeling.
+Non-climatic age- and stand dynamics-related trends were removed from the tree-ring series using smoothing splines with a 50 % cutoff at 50 years (ARSTAN software, Cook and Peters 1997).
+This method allowed us the flexibility to remove the episodic-like interaction effects from the time series, while retaining the high-frequency climatic variability.
+Note that as with any filtering technique, inevitably some portion of the climatic signal will be lost through the removal of these non-climatic trends (REF).
+We here assumed that the loss of climatic signal was negligible, and comparison of the detrended time series with climatic data ultimately determined if the strength of the remaining signal was sufficient to perform further analyses.
+Furthermore, serial correlation is common in tree-ring time series, typically due to the change in availability of stored water or photosynthates.
+This autocorrelation effectively reduces the number of independent observations, and therefore must be taken into account through either reduction of the effective sample size to ensure that observation independence, or through autoregressive and/or moving average (ARMA) modeling (REF).
 All series were checked for autocorrelation to determine if prewhitening via ARMA modeling was necessary, and applied when deemed necessary.

-The Brush Mountain site chronology was constructed using ARSTAN with only the aforementioned detrending performed on tree-ring indices.
-The standardized chronology was used in all further analysis, and will hereafter be referred to as BM.
+The Brush Mountain site chronology was developed based on individually detrended tree-ring series and will hereafter be referred to as BM.